sushil2601/javaScript_practise/REACT.md

 Contributed to overall application stability by fixing UI and logic bugs across the application.

 Collaborated with cross-functional teams to ensure smooth delivery and feature rollout.

+Module :-
+        .Employee information.
+        .Inbox module --> here searching is available .Accordion Page
+        .Progress page(Initiate,validation,Approval,Clearence and final settlement)--> resignation in which stage show .Initiator page
+        .validation page(By HR)
+        .Employee details page(for both screen1 and screen2) --> here all parsonal details
+        .Approver page(For both screen1 and screen2 page)
+        .Employee rehire page(Employee can be eligible for rehire or not) .Notice period page --> NP detail,Notice Cost .Declaration page
+        .Button(save,approve ,reject and withdrawal)